AlexandruDbr/US_real_estate_SQL_proj/README.md

 ## How to navigate through this project:
-I have attached the modified data source, so you can run only the SQL scripts related to the modified dataset directly.
-However, in case you are interested to start from scratch, here's how:
+I have attached the initial data set, as well as the modified data source, so you can run only the SQL scripts related to the modified dataset directly.
+**Data set without exact location:** Real_Estate_Sales2022.csv **Data set with exact location:** Transactions2022.csv

+In case you are interested to start from scratch and create the modified CSV file, here's how:

 1. First, run these SQL commands to create "Latitude" and "Longitude" columns from "Location" column.